lanl/halo/docs/test_environment.md

 may run--each remote agent must be assigned a unique port that does not collide with any other test agent in the whole test framework.

-Remote agents run with a test ID that is specified in each test, and generally should be the same as the name of the test.
-This test ID is used to specify the location of the resource state files used by the given agent.
+Remote agents run with an agent ID that is optionally specified in each test.
+If it is not specified, the test-wide test ID is used.
+However, if a test runs multiple agents, the test ID would not be unique, so a unique ID can be specified per-agent in that case.
+This agent ID is used to specify the location of the resource state files used by the given agent.

 For example, for the `simple` test, the remote agent has a test ID of `simple` and the state files live in `tests/test_output/simple/`.